Contents

 • Built-in feedback and review request tools to recover relationships after resolution

-Pricing: Plans start with a 14-day free trial.
-Tiered pricing is based on ticket volume and agent seats, scaling for solo sellers through to large support teams.
+Pricing: 14-day free trial.
+Tiered pricing based on ticket volume and agent seats.
+Scales from solo sellers through to large support teams.

-Best for: eCommerce sellers of any size managing customer complaints across multiple marketplaces and channels.
+Best for: eCommerce sellers of any size managing complaints across multiple marketplaces and channels.

-Why eDesk wins for complaint handling: Purpose-built eCommerce integrations mean every complaint arrives with full order context.
-Agents resolve issues faster, marketplace compliance stays on track, and complaint data feeds back into your business strategy. eDesk is the only platform here that connects natively to all major marketplaces, webstores, and social channels in one inbox.
+Why eDesk wins for complaint handling: Purpose-built integrations mean every complaint arrives with full order context.
+Agents resolve faster.
+Marketplace compliance stays on track.
+And complaint data feeds back into the business so you can fix root causes, not just symptoms. eDesk is the only platform here that connects natively to every major marketplace, webstore, and social channel in one inbox.

 2. Zendesk

-At a glance: Industry-agnostic enterprise helpdesk with robust ticketing, extensive app marketplace, and advanced reporting.
+At a glance: Industry-agnostic enterprise helpdesk with mature ticketing, a vast app marketplace, and advanced reporting.
 Requires third-party apps to connect to eCommerce marketplaces.

-Zendesk is one of the most widely recognized customer support platforms on the market.
-It serves businesses across every industry, offering a sophisticated ticketing system, live chat, a knowledge base builder, and one of the largest ecosystems of third-party integrations available.
+Zendesk is one of the most recognisable names in customer support.
+It serves businesses across every industry, offering a sophisticated ticketing system, live chat, knowledge base tools, and one of the largest ecosystems of third-party integrations available anywhere.

-For eCommerce complaint handling, Zendesk provides solid fundamentals.
-Its ticketing system organizes complaints by priority, status, and category.
-Agents can create macros for common complaint scenarios and use triggers to automate workflows, such as escalating a complaint that has been open for more than 24 hours.
-Zendesk’s own CX Trends 2025 research found that 73% of agents believe an AI copilot would help them do their job better, and the platform has invested heavily in its AI agent capabilities.
+For eCommerce complaint handling, the fundamentals are solid.
+The ticketing system organises complaints by priority, status, and category.
+Agents can build macros for common scenarios and use triggers to automate workflows (like auto-escalating a complaint that has been open more than 24 hours).
+Zendesk’s CX Trends 2025 research, widely cited in the industry, found that 73% of agents believe an AI copilot would help them do their job better, and the platform has invested heavily in its AI agent capabilities to match.

-However, Zendesk was not built specifically for eCommerce.
-Connecting it to marketplaces like Amazon or eBay typically requires third-party apps or custom API work, and order details do not automatically appear alongside tickets the way they do in a platform designed for online retail.
-This means agents may need to switch between Zendesk and seller dashboards to get the context they need to resolve a complaint, which adds time and increases the risk of errors.
+But here’s the honest caveat.
+Zendesk was not built specifically for eCommerce.
+Connecting it to Amazon or eBay typically requires third-party apps or custom API work.
+Order details don’t automatically appear alongside tickets the way they do in a platform designed for online retail.
+Which means agents often need to switch between Zendesk and seller dashboards to get the context they need, adding time and increasing the risk of errors on every complaint.

 • Omnichannel ticketing across email, chat, phone, and social media

-• Customizable automation rules and macros for complaint workflows
+• Customisable automation rules and macros for complaint workflows

 • Extensive app marketplace (1,500+ integrations) for adding eCommerce connections